vubiostat/ODSMethods/README.md

 ```

 it probably makes sense to add all of them, even if you have a stop message that says "this method isn't implemented yet" -- Cole Beck 3/12/25

+## Example Updated Calls to Other Methods

+To include BLUP,

+ods(..., BLUP="bivariate") (or "slope", or "intercept") is all that would be required.
+Default BLUP=NULL.

+This also requires the updated Chiara code integrated.

+Thinking about SIEVE

+* Y is fine, comes from _method_(formula)
+* X is fine, comes from _method_(formula)
+* Z would come from _design_(formula) call

+What is Delta?
+Survival event, check survival packages how this is specified.

+Bspline_Z should come from the formula of the _method_.
+scale, maxiter, tol,  are control values.

+His model value, "linear", "logistic" or "coxph".

+_method_ would be SMLE in this case.